-For most building materials companies, it’s that time of year when they start budgeting for next year.
+For most building materials companies, it’s that time of year when they start budgeting for their building materials marketing next year.
 This is the one time of year when you can and should pause a moment to seriously assess where you are and where you are going.
 Too often it is simply another task that has to get done rather than done right.

 It’s like a school assignment that has to be turned in on time; the deadline and the bottom line become the focus.
 Annual budgets are often revised within tight schedules and based on what the marketing team thinks the boss wants to see or will approve.
 It is not what the marketing department really thinks the company needs in order to grow.

 Of course, there will be some small insignificant and unimportant detail to make it look like the marketing department is creative, current and innovative.
 New ideas like, “And this year we’re really going to get into social media.
 Wait till you see how many Likes we have a Facebook.”

 The basic plan is just a polished up version of last year’s plan and the year before that.
 Solid marketing plans need time and support for informed review and revamping where needed.

 This brings up a chicken and egg question.
 The marketing plan should be developed, and then the budget needed to support it.
 Many times, the budget is developed, and that becomes the plan.
 A plan that is based on the budget has no strategy, other than to stay on budget.
 It has little to do with growing sales or meeting challenges and opportunities.
 It is based on accepting the level of sales; the market gives you or competition allows you to have versus going after more.

 It’s not the marketing department’s fault if they are spending a lot of time, just going through the motions in preparing the budget.
 It’s the CEO’s fault.
 The marketing department’s efforts in developing the plan and budget are based on the expectations of the CEO.

 The CEO assumes that the marketing budget is based on what the marketing department really thinks the company should do to be more successful.
 There is an assumption that the marketing department will recommend what they really believe in.